Skip to main content

 There are a variety of careers with in the sector from sprinkler designers to installers and maintenance technicians.
 The industry holds diverse career paths, good wages and the opportunity for individuals to operate their own business.

-BAFSA is currently working on developing a career pathway for the sector and an entry level qualification to encourage younger people to begin a career in automatic fire suppression.
+BAFSA is currently working on developing a career pathway for the sector with an entry level qualification to encourage younger people to begin a career in automatic fire suppression.
 If you are already working in the sector take a look at the range of courses available through our training centre to help improve your competency and career development.

 Key Roles